 - Sony WF-1000XM4 vs WF-1000XM3: which Sony earbuds are best?

-The best noise-cancelling headphones
+The best Sony headphones of 2022

 This alongside the stellar noise-cancellation capabilities makes the WH-1000MX3s perfect for commuting, whether you need a pair of cans to get your through your daily journey to work, or a long haul flight.

 Sony is largely responsible for the rude health of the active noise-cancelling true wireless earbuds market, and with the WF-1000XM4, the company has combined performance, ergonomics, and build quality more effectively than ever before.